sjsrey/ors/ors.md

 At IRSR we have noticed an alarming increase in the number of blatant cases of double-submissions.
 As part of the submission process authors are required to check a box that indicates the manuscript is their original work and is not under consideration at any other journal.
 Most other journals have the same requirements so in the cases where this practice is caught, the offending authors have lied at least twice.

-Prominent cases of plagerism, data cooking and fraud are replete in the social sciences.
-Frank Fischer, a political scientist at Rutgers, was accused by a graduate student and Alan Sokal [^sokal] of plagerism.
-Similar to the case of Doris Kearns Goodwin, the accused claimed that it was a case of sloppieness on their part rather than outright plagerism.[^gelman]
+Prominent cases of plagiarism, data cooking and fraud are replete in the social sciences.
+Frank Fischer, a political scientist at Rutgers, was accused by a graduate student and Alan Sokal [^sokal] of plagiarism.
+Similar to the case of Doris Kearns Goodwin, the accused claimed that it was a case of sloppiness on their part rather than outright plagiarism.[^gelman]

-[^gelman]: For a running commentary of plagerism in the social sciences see the blog of Andrew Gelman at http://andrewgelman.com.
+[^gelman]: For a running commentary of plagiarism in the social sciences see the blog of Andrew Gelman at http://andrewgelman.com.

 Reinhart and Rogoff case is a mixture of spreadsheet errors, omission of available data, favorable weighting and transcription.
-Followup studies have shown the magintude of the effect is reduced when these changes are incorporated, but not the sign.
+Follow-up studies have shown the magnitude of the effect is reduced when these changes are incorporated, but not the sign.
 See [@Herndon:2013uq].

 [^sokal]: The namesake of the *Sokal affair* in which the author submitted a completely nonsensical manuscript entitled "Transgressing the Boundaries: Towards a Transformative Hermeneutics of Quantum Gravity" to the journal *Social Text*.
 After the paper was published Sokal revealed the hoax.

-One ray of shining light is that the heros of these stories often tend to be graduate students who uncover the fraud or questionable practices.
+One ray of shining light is that the heroes of these stories often tend to be graduate students who uncover the fraud or questionable practices.

 ##  Data Hoarding